gengjia0214/jai/README.md

+# jai - Just Assemble It!

+## Introduction

-# jai - A LEGO-style PyTorch-based Deep Learning Library
+**jai** is a LEGO-style PyTorch-based Deep Learning Library.

+_Deep learning is fun.
+What not fun is the pipeline digging and rigging.
+Why can't we just enjoy the process of exploring all kinds of SOTA techniques _

+The idea behind this project is to reduce the amount of time spent on building the

 ## Dev.
 Plan
-1. Refactor the augmentation pipeline
-2. Clean up the code in arch
-3. Implement the check failure case method.
-Use open cv + keyboard control